 Make a Double Bow Windsor Chair with Howard Archbold and Geoff Tonkin

 Making a Windsor Chair takes 10 consecutive days whilst making the stool is a five day course.
 Windsor stool making covers most of the techniques used in making a Windsor chair, except steam bending .
-Stool making course are now held seperately from the chair making courses.
-There is one scheduled for later in the year and costs $450.
-Please enquire.
+Stool making course are now held separately from the chair making courses.
+Please inquire.

 Windsor chair and stool making involves actually birthing your piece from a local green tree.
 It is a technique that was used in the 18thC English forests and has remained pretty much unchanged ever since.
 In the Molong courses we use stringybark Eucalyptus macrorhyncha and robinia pseudoacacia.

 Seats are carved from slabs of camphor laurel and ash is used for the steam bent arm and back bow.

 Because the wood is split or riven and not sawn, chairs and stools are light but strong.
 The green wood tennon of the chair and stool components are dried in warm sand before inserting into a mortise that is still composed of green wood.
 Over time this shrinks around the tennon locking the joint and thus replicating a centuries old woodworking technique.